-Implementation Strategy Framework and Guiding Principles
+Implementation Plan Framework and Guiding Principles

-To address the priority health needs of the 2018 CHNA, WellStar Atlanta Medical Center and Atlanta Medical Center South are initiating and adapting components of the Robert Wood Johnson Culture of Health Framework with influence from the Collective Impact Approach and Policy, Systems, and Environmental (PSE) Change Strategies.
+To address the priority health needs of the 2019 CHNA, WellStar AMC and WellStar AMC South are initiating and adapting components of the Robert Wood Johnson Culture of Health Framework with influence from the Collective Impact approach and policy, systems and environmental (PSE) change strategies.
 The aim is to proactively transform data-driven CHNA results into actionable and measurable community benefit programs and services to optimize patient outcomes and improve overall community health.

-These efforts flow from the WellStar mission and vision and to meet the requirements of federal government (Affordable Care Act Section 9007) of Systemwide oversight and guidance regarding tracking community benefit activities, assessing community health needs and developing strategic plans that prioritize the delivery of community benefit.
+These efforts flow from the WellStar mission and vision, and to meet the requirements of the federal government (Affordable Care Act Section 9007) of systemwide oversight and guidance regarding tracking community benefit activities, assessing community health needs and developing strategic plans that prioritize the delivery of community benefit.

 The Robert Wood Johnson Culture of Health Framework is informed by rigorous research on the multiple factors that affect health.
-It recognizes the many ways to build a Culture of Health7 and provides numerous entry points for all types of organizations to become collaborative Partners in Health.
+It recognizes the many ways to build a Culture of Health and provides numerous entry points for all types of organizations to become collaborative Partners in Health.